-- in Zimbabwe, a contract by Hwange Colliery Company Limited under which the Group will carry out drilling works, detonation, loading and transportation of minerals.
-The project has a contract value of approximately €188.5 million, will commence in 2014 and will be for a period of five years; - in Uganda, a contract worth €67.4 million under which the Group will upgrade the Kampala Northern Bypass.
-The works will start in or around August 2014 and will be for a period of 30 months.
-The project is designed to decongest traffic in the city by diverting traffic to and from the north and western parts of the country and reduce pollution in the city centre; and - in Cameroon, a contract by Sundance under which the Group will be responsible for the design and construction of a 510 kilometre railway from the Mbarga Mine in Cameroon to the Mineral Terminal Facility at Lolabe on the west coast of Cameroon, a 70 kilometre spur rail line from the Nabeba Mine in the Republic of Congo and a 35 Mtpa deep water mineral terminal facility.
+- in Angola, a contract by Sociedade Cooperativa de Habitação (a special purposes vehicle owned by the Ministry of Finance) under which the Group will carry out the construction of 296 houses in Camama, Luanda Angola.
+The project has a contract value of approximately €45 million, is funded by the client, works in connection with the project will commence in November 2014 and the project will be for a period of 2 years; - in Zimbabwe, a contract by Hwange Colliery Company Limited under which the Group will carry out drilling works, detonation, loading and transportation of minerals.
+The project has a contract value of approximately €188.5 million, works in connection with the project commenced in August 2014 and the project will be for a period of five years.
+The project is funded by the client and has the benefit of a payment guarantee from the Zimbabwe Power Company, which is in turn supported by the United Bank for Africa; - in Uganda, a contract worth €67.4 million under which the Group will upgrade the Kampala Northern Bypass.
+The project was financed in part directly by the European Union with the balance of the financing being provided by a European development fund (through the Bank of Uganda).
+The works in connection with the project commenced in September 2014 and the project will be for a period of 30 months.
+The project is designed to decongest traffic in the city by diverting traffic to and from the north and western parts of the country and reduce pollution in the city centre; and - in Cameroon, a contract by Sundance Resources Limited under which the Group will be responsible for the design and construction of a 510 kilometre railway from the Mbarga Mine in Cameroon to the Mineral Terminal Facility at Lolabe on the west coast of Cameroon, a 70 kilometre spur rail line from the Nabeba Mine in the Republic of Congo and a 35 Mtpa deep water mineral terminal facility.
 Whilst the project is conditional upon financing being secured, the contract value of the project is approximately US\$3.5 billion and is the Group's largest single contract award to date.

-The Company will continue to seek such opportunities for new projects in the segments in which it operates and markets into which it may expand, in each case in line with the Company's strategy, See "Part II: Information on the Group-Strategy".
+The Company will continue to seek opportunities for new projects in the segments in which it operates and markets into which it may expand, in each case in line with the Company's strategy, See "Part II: Information on the Group-Strategy".